 7

-Steps to build a BIPOC-serving intentional community
+Steps to build a ethnic culture-focused intentional community

 - Plan whether you are going to provide additional services, in addition to housing, that may be needed by the population served.